-Statement No. 87, Leases, the objective of which is to is to improve accounting and financial reporting for leases by governments.
-This Statement requires a lessee to recognize a lease liability and an intangible right-to-use lease asset, and a lessor to recognize a lease receivable and a deferred inflow of resources.
-The requirements of this Statement are effective for financial statements for the year ending June 30, 2021.
+GASB has issued Statement No. 87, Leases, effective for year ended June 30, 2021.
+This Statement establishes a single model for lease accounting based on the idea that leases are financings of the right-to-use an underlying asset.
+As such, under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and the lessor is required to recognize a lease receivable and a deferred inflow of resources.